1. Home

 South Africa vs South Korea

-Time: 25 June (7pm ko locally on 24 June, 3am ko in SA).
+Time: 25 June (7 pm ko locally on 24 June, 3 am ko in SA).

-Location: Estadio BBVA, Guadalupe, Mexico.
+Location: Estadio BBVA, Guadalupe, México.

 South Korea: Tactical discipline and world-class talent (Son Heung-min).
 SA will need physical presence to disrupt their rhythm.